mikeymischief/mikeymischief.github.io/_posts/2023-09-11-synergy-cube-enemy.md

 ---

 Last time we went over a sample of the allied color decks.
 This time, will be a showcase of the enemy colors!

+Without much more ado, enemy colors are a bit more powerful due to the +1 shockland manabase in the cube.
+I'm still waiting for WotC to finish printing the enemy colored, dual-typed lands from BFZ.

 <!--more-->

 ## Archetypes